Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Symptoms

-Some birds show no symptoms when carrying a mild strain of avian influenza.
+Some parrots are asymptomatic carriers of a mild strain of avian influenza.
 The symptoms include:

 • Wheezing and panting when breathing.